devanshu00/Github-Web-Scrapper/README.md

 Copy Extract data to pdf file

 All extracted data is pushed into pdf file and is created in same project folder.
-This is done with json2xls library.